Wednesday, December 4, 2024

 While there, Fields gardened and delivered supplies.
 Unfortunately, her gruff demeanor and salty language led to her expulsion by the Bishop.

 In 1895, at over 60 years old, Fields began a career as the first female and second African-American Star Route Carrier in Montana.
 Her dangerous job as an independent mail carrier required her to use a rifle and revolver for protection as she operated a stagecoach to deliver mail.
-The role gave Fields , the nickname “Stagecoach Mary” and a permanent place in American history.
+The role gave Fields fame, the nickname “Stagecoach Mary” and a permanent place in American history

-As the first African-American dean of University's School of Social Work, Hubert Jones built his as an academic who championed , minority people, and the educational needs of underprivileged children in Boston.
+As the first African-American dean of Boston University’s School of Social Work, Hubert Jones built his reputation as an academic who championed social change, minority people, and the educational needs of underprivileged children in Boston.

 At 69 years old, he began to consider ways to bring children from multi-cultural backgrounds together.
 In 2002, despite having no musical background, Jones founded the Boston Children’s Choir.